-Travellers visiting Morocco for tourism or leisure may apply for the Morocco Tourist eVisa.
+Eligible Travellers visiting Morocco for tourism or leisure can apply for the Morocco Tourist eVisa.

 Review the information below to understand the online application process, document requirements, and visa fees.